nlx-group/LX-WordNetBrowser/docs/_build/html/_sources/developer-documentation-pluricentric.rst.txt

 Language identifying is done with **language_identifier**, being as simple as going through index files and seeing if the word shows up on them.
 Due to being a single word search, other sofisticated techniques of language identification don't work as well.
 If there's a collision, as in more than one languages are detected, then a message will be sent to the client for him/her to decide the language he/she wants to explore.

+The advanced search for a translation can be done either through a pair file if there's one present, where the translation is then between synsets.
+If one isn't present, a search will be done through tab files.
+If there's more than one sense detected, a pairing mismatch error will happen as it is uncertain which sense of the lemma the source language synset is in the target language.

 Front End
 ---------